 The research and development of a Native American curriculum became a reality for the 2017-2018 School Year.
+We currently have (3) section Native American Studies at Bernalillo High School.
 The district had spent many hours working with Dr. Leola Tsinnajinnie, professor of Native American Studies at UNM, in developing the curriculum and lessons.
-During the 2018-2019 School Year, we have increased the number of Indigenous Studies classes to (3) along with having two teachers.
-During the 2019-2020 school year, we had (4) classes and Dr. Tsinnajinnie continues to enhance the lessons and the curriculum.
-Diane Williams and Lorilei Chavez are the classroom teachers.
-Diane also teaches Cochiti Keres and Lorilei is also a Native American Liaison with the Indian Education Department.
+Dr. Paquin continues to enhance the lessons and the curriculum.